 - Lower data transfer costs.
 By staying in the provider's network, you won't have any Internet data transfer traffic.
 (Same region and cross region overages may still apply.
 Refer to Data transfer costs.)

-There's no additional charge for using a VPC.
-In most cases, using a VPC will reduce your data transfer costs.
+There's no additional charge for using a VPC, peering, or private service endpoints.
+In most cases, using a VPC network will reduce your data transfer costs.
 VPCs are not supported for Sandbox clusters.

 - You assign a VPC when you create a cluster.
 You can't switch VPCs after cluster creation.